caoyongji/testnet/docs/design/chalang.md

 *   `crash`
     finishes code execution and keeps the current stack which contains [[], 0, 1, 50, ...] at this point.
 *   `else`
     followed by the code to be executed when the stack is non-empty.
-Nothing to execute this case.
+Nothing to execute in this case.
 *   `then`
 *   `drop drop`
     Removes the two elements added to the stack: stack  size and 0